flipz357/S3BERT/README.md

 1. Define/apply metrics that measure sentence similarity with regard to aspects of interest (e.g., using metrics on dependency trees or AMR graphs, etc.).
 2. Assign a specific sub-embedding to each metric
 3. During training, it learns to route information into the assigned sub-embeddings so that they reflect the different metrics.
-Catastrophic forgetting is prevented with consistency control.
+The power of the overall embedding is fully preserved with consistency control.

 Note that any computation for metrics or generation of sentence parses or trees is **not needed in inference**.